Zeus097/the_nail_lab_website/README.md

 ## Short description
-    The Nail Lab is a Django Web Project.
+    The Nail Lab PetqG is a Django Web Project.

         The website has a home page for users who do not have a user profile, with brief information about the site.